-Only an experienced criminal defense attorney, such as the one that can be retained from Bukh and Associates, is best suited to develop a defense against criminal possession of stolen property, a severe charge.
+Only an experienced criminal defense attorney, such as the one that can be retained from Bukh Law Firm, is best suited to develop a defense against criminal possession of stolen property, a severe charge.
 Arkady Bukh has a long track record of representing clients accused of serious federal and state crimes in NYC TOP RATED ON: SUPER LAWYERS, AVVO, NATIONAL TRIAL LAWYERS

 New York States sentencing guidelines are not only intimidating, but confusing as well.
 Before an attorney can explain how the guidelines will impact your life, some questions must be answered.